 Supreme Court Won't Review Decision That OK'd Obama-Era Net Neutrality Rules

-The Supreme Court has rejected telecom companies' attempts to quash a lower court's decision that upheld the Obama administration's net neutrality rules.
-AT&T and other telecoms were asking the court to void the ruling; the Federal Communications Commission repealed net neutrality last year.
+The Supreme Court has rejected telecom companies' attempts to quash a lower court's decision that upheld net neutrality rules set during the Obama administration.
+AT&T and other telecoms had asked the high court to void the ruling; the Federal Communications Commission repealed net neutrality last year.

-In addition to the telecom companies, the FCC itself was in favor of voiding the decision that upheld its 2015-era rules, according to Jessica Rosenworcel, a Democrat on the commission.
+The FCC itself also was in favor of voiding the decision that upheld its 2015-era rules, according to Jessica Rosenworcel, a Democrat on the commission.

 "It wasn't enough for this FCC to roll back #NetNeutrality," Rosenworcel said in a tweet.
 "It actually petitioned the Supreme Court to erase history and wipe out an earlier court decision upholding open internet policies.
 But today the Supreme Court refused to do so."